 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset (see Note 1).
 The Company closely monitors and reviews its costs incurred and actual cash flows against the approved budget on a monthly basis to ensure the Company's access to funds is adequate to support the Company's operations on an ongoing basis.
-The Company expects to be able to meet its commitments, continue operations and realize its assets and discharge its liabilities in the normal course of operations for at least twelve months from the year end.
-At December 31, 2023 the Company had working capital (current assets less current liabilities) of \$1,627 (December 31, 2022 - working capital deficit of \$1,549).
+The Company expects to be able to meet its commitments, continue operations and realize its assets and discharge its liabilities in the normal course of operations for at least twelve months from year end.
+At December 31, 2024, the Company had working capital (current assets less current liabilities) of \$5,498 (December 31, 2023 - \$1,627).
 Future operations or exploration programs will require additional financing primarily through equity markets or other forms of financing such as joint venture partnerships.